Yemeni revolution: Uprising

-However, by 31 May, the ceasefire had broken down and street fighting continued in Sanaʽa.
+However, by 31 May, the ceasefire had broken down and street fighting continued in Sanaa.
 Tribesmen had taken control of both the headquarters of the ruling General People's Congress (Yemen) and the main offices of the water utility.

 On 1 June, units of the loyalist Presidential Guard, commanded by one of Saleh's sons, shelled the headquarters of an army brigade belonging to the defected 1st Armored Division, even though the defected military units were holding a neutral position in the conflict between the loyalists and the tribesmen.
 The worst of the fighting was in the northern Hassaba neighborhood, where tribal fighters seized a number of government ministries and buildings.
 Government artillery fire heavily damaged the house of al-Ahmar and the government cut the area's electricity and water supplies.
 The government units, led by one of Saleh's sons, and loyalist special forces attacked but failed to recapture the Hassaba administrative building.
 Tribal fighters also seized the office of the General Prosecutor in the city's northwest.
 They were backed up by two armored vehicles from the 1st Armored Division.
 The Interior Ministry stated that the tribesmen had also captured a five-story building in the pro-Saleh Hadda neighborhood.
 During the 24 hours since the breakdown of the ceasefire, 47 people were killed on both sides during the heavy street fighting, including 15 tribesmen and 14 soldiers.

 Presidential Palace assassination attempt

 On 3 June, a bombing at the presidential palace left Saleh injured and seven other top government officials wounded.
-Saleh, the prime minister, the deputy prime minister, the parliament chief, the governor of Sanaʽa and a presidential aide were wounded while they were praying at a mosque inside the palace compound.
+Saleh, the prime minister, the deputy prime minister, the parliament chief, the governor of Sanaa and a presidential aide were wounded while they were praying at a mosque inside the palace compound.
 Saleh was initially said to be injured in the neck and treated on the scene; later reports indicated his wounds were far more severe – including a collapsed lung and burns over 40% of his body.
 Four presidential guards and Sheikh Ali Mohsen al-Matari, an imam at the mosque, were killed.